weavenet/trello_cli/README.md

 ### Output Formatters

-To allow for easy integration, the output of any command can format as either TSV (Tab Seperated Values) or JSON.
+To allow for piping output to other utilies, the output of any command can be format as either TSV (Tab Seperated Values) or JSON.

 **JSON Output**